-In Figure 3.5.10, all communities exceed either one or both of the thresholds of 1⁄2 or 1 standard deviation, which means they are highly engaged or reliant on commercial fishing.
+In Figure 3.5.10, all but two communities exceed either one or both of the thresholds of 1⁄2 or 1 standard deviation, which means they are highly engaged or reliant on commercial fishing.
 Those that exceed thresholds for both indices have a substantial component of their local economy dependent upon commercial fishing.
-The ten communities that exceed both thresholds are: Bayou LaBatre, Alabama; Fort Myers Beach, Florida; Chauvin, Cut Off, Dulac, Golden Meadow, Grand Isle, Laftite, and Bootheville-Venice, Louisiana; and Port Isabel and Palacios, Texas.
+The eight communities that exceed both thresholds are: Bayou LaBatre, Alabama; Chauvin, Cut Off, Golden Meadow, Grand Isle, and Bootheville-Venice, Louisiana; and Port Isabel and Palacios, Texas.
 More in-depth profiles of some of these communities appear in previous amendments (GMFMC 2005a, 2007).